Anglo-Norman language: Characteristics

 As a langue d'oïl, Anglo-Norman developed collaterally to the central Old French dialects which would eventually become Parisian French in terms of grammar, pronunciation and vocabulary.
 Before the signature of the Ordinance of Villers-Cotterêts in 1539, French was not standardised as an administrative language throughout the kingdom of France.

 Middle English was heavily influenced by Anglo-Norman and, later, Anglo-French.
 W. Rothwell has called Anglo-French 'the missing link' because many etymological dictionaries seem to ignore the contribution of that language in English and because Anglo-Norman and Anglo-French can explain the transmission of words from French into English and fill the void left by the absence of documentary records of English (in the main) between 1066 and c.
 1380.

 Anglo-Norman continued to evolve significantly during the Middle Ages by reflecting some of the changes undergone by the northern dialects of mainland French.
 For example, early Anglo-Norman legal documents used the phrase "del roy" (of the king), whereas by about 1330 it had become "du roi" as in modern French.

-Anglo-Norman morphology and phonology can be deduced from its heritage in English.
-Mostly, it is done in comparison with continental Central French.
+Anglo-Norman morphology and phonology can be exemplified by using its heritage in English as compared with continental Central French.
 English has many doublets as a result of this contrast: